 |Alberta garlic, grown near Edmonton|

 We cook with garlic almost every day.
 Yes, garlic is a necessity.
-True garlic lovers crave the freshest bulbs however much of the garlic sold in supermarkets in Alberta comes from far away.
+True garlic lovers crave the freshest bulbs - however much of the garlic sold in supermarkets in Alberta comes from far away.
 Garlic does grow well in Alberta.
-And it is easy to grow - the perfect crop for our backyard garden in Edmonton.
+And it is easy to grow - the perfect crop for a backyard garden in Edmonton.

 A bulb of fresh garlic grown locally sells at farmer's markets for $3 and more.
 But if you have a small, sunny plot of well-drained, fertile land, you can grow your own great garlic in Alberta.

 |grow your own garlic|

 Hardneck garlic has a longer growing time.
 In late September, when first planted, it sets down roots.
 The ground freezes, and when it thaws the following spring, the garlic continues to grow.
 It is harvested in August.

 The beautiful, pungent hardneck garlic pictured above is a heritage variety that was grown just outside of Edmonton by an expert garlic grower.
 The garlic was planted in mid to late September the year before.
 It overwintered in the ground and was harvested the following August.
 The largest bulbs were saved for replanting.
 Fresh, it was delicious, cooked it was delicately aromatic.
 I was lucky to get my hands on a few of these bulbs, handed down for generations, and of a variety that obviously grows well in Alberta.

 I planted my heritage garlic in the last two weeks of September in our Edmonton backyard garden.
 You don't need to plant garlic in a raised bed but I prefer one for better drainage and deeper loam.
 (Our garden is soggy in spring).
 Garlic flourishes in full sun.